-Rachel is a poet, academic and editor.
+Rachel is a poet and academic.
 She is a Leverhulme Research Fellow at the University of Leeds investigating the links between poets in Leeds and Nigeria in the 1950s and 60s.
-Rachel is the author of Epistolarity and World Literature, 1980-2010 (Palsgrave Macmillan, 2017) and Moon Milk (Valley Press, 2018).
-She is the editor of the Verse Matters anthology with Helen Mort (Valley Press, Nov 2017), and the editor of Special Issue of English Studies, with Jacob Blakesley: “Tony Harrison: International Man of Letters” (January 2018).
-She also co-edited a Special Issue of The Journal of Commonwealth Literature with Jarad Zimbler and Ben Etherington, entitled, “Crafts of World Literature“.
-Rachel is currently working on a poetry collection on encounter and her second academic monograph, Transnational Collaboration: Poets of Leeds and Nigeria Unite, 1950-1970.
+Rachel is the author of Epistolarity and World Literature, 1980-2010 (Palgrave Macmillan, 2017) and Moon Milk (Valley Press, 2018).
+She is the editor of the Verse Matters anthology with Helen Mort (Valley Press, Nov 2017), and the editor of a Special Issue of English Studies, with Jacob Blakesley, entitled “Tony Harrison: International Man of Letters” (January 2018).
+Rachel also co-edited a Special Issue of The Journal of Commonwealth Literature with Jarad Zimbler and Ben Etherington, entitled, “Crafts of World Literature“.
+Rachel is currently working on a full poetry collection, and a British Library/ Poet in the City Commission for Sheffield.
+She is also working on her second academic monograph, Transnational Collaboration: Poets of Leeds and Nigeria Unite, 1950-1970.

 Rachel’s poems have featured in Stand Magazine, New Welsh Reader, Frontier Poetry, The Interpreter’s House, And Other Poems, Popshot Magazine, Strix, The Flambard Prize Winners’ Anthology 2017, Remembering Oluwale Anthology, Verse Matters Anthology, Peacock, Foxglove Journal, Laldy, Atrium, Visual Verse, Picaroon Poetry, Now Then and many others.
 Her work has been shortlisted for several prizes, including the 2017 Flambard Poetry Prize, The London Magazine Poetry Prize 2016, the Mslexia Poetry Prize 2017 and the Plough Prize.
 Rachel has had work commissioned by BBC Radio and Apples and Snakes, and is a member of the University of Leeds Poetry Centre.